 Frequently asked Questions (faq) asked by new people on the range

 What is a Firing Line/Shooting Station?
 The Firing Line or Shooting Station is the bench where Firearms are shot.
 It is where all handling of Firearms is to be done as well as casing and un-casing.
 In short, if your firearm is out of the case, it MUST be at the Shooting Station/Firing Line ONLY.
 NO EXCEPTIONS!!!

 What happens during a Cease Fire?
 A Cease Fire is when the Range Master Calls for all shooting to stop on the range.
 This can be done at normally scheduled intervals or can be called in an emergency, such as someone wandering onto the range.
-The Range Master will call over the loud speaker “Cease Fire, Cease Fire”.
+The Range Safety Officer will call over the loud speaker “Cease Fire, Cease Fire”.
 At that point you are to stop shooting and listen for further instructions.
 Cease Fires can also be called out by anyone using the range (regardless if they work here or not) if they see something dangerous or hazardous like an animal runs out onto the range.
 Just remember to be as loud as you can about it as everyone is wearing hearing protection out there.
 Also, pranks will not be tolerated, and pranksters will be immediately ejected from the range without refund.